swoec/react/README.md

 # react-example

-React example app that demonstrates using [React] with [webpack], and [babeljs], as well as project structure.
+React example app that demonstrates using [React] with [webpack], and [babeljs], as well as project structure./br Test Framework:mocha/br
-Test Framework:mocha
-Assert:chai
-S
+Assert:chai/br
+Spy:sinon

 Requirements:
 - git